Ramish93/AWS-Cloud-Practioner-Prep/README.md

 1. Aws Regions:

-    - each reagion is located in specific geographic location. it could be centered around like singapore etc. each location has cluster of data centers that work together.
+    - each reagion is located in **specific/multiple geographic location.** it could be centered around like singapore etc. each location has cluster of data centers that work together.
 AWS has 22 different regions. some public some not.

 2.  avalability zones:

-- these reagions operate with smaller units called **avalability zones .** they consist of one or more data centers. there are multiple availability zones included with each aws region. this means at minimum each aws reagion has two availability zones. and at minimum each availability zone has one data center. availability zones are located in the aws reagion. globally 69 availability zones have been launched. in US there are 6 regions 4 public 2 govCloud for government. each region has 3,4 availability zones.
+- these reagions operate with smaller units called **avalability zones .** they consist of one or more data centers. there are multiple availability zones included with each aws region. this means at minimum each aws reagion has two availability zones. and at minimum each availability zone has one data center. availability zones are located in the aws reagion. globally 69 availability zones have been launched. almost every service in AWS is connected to these availability zones or regions. in US there are 6 regions 4 public 2 govCloud for government. each region has 3,4 availability zones.

            > availibility means an app is fulfilling its intended bussiness purposes, apps with high availability are built where a single failure wont lessen applications ability to fully operation. which means for an app to be high avalibility we need to be deployed in multiple availibility zones within an AWS region. they are normally mission critical applications.